|3.1. Identify possible improvements to increase the sensitivity of Australia’s passive surveillance systems for aquatic animal diseases|

 - Australian and New Zealand standard diagnostic procedures (ANZSDPs) for aquatic animal diseases: work plan developed and endorsed.
 ANZSDPs in progress.

-- Laboratories for Emergency Animal Disease Diagnosis and Response (LEADDR): OsHV-1, WSSV and
+- Laboratories for Emergency Animal Disease Diagnosis and Response (LEADDR): Inclusion of aquatic animal diagnostic laboratories in the LEADDR network.
+OsHV-1, WSSV and Megalocytivirus molecular tests included in the network quality control testing.

 Neptune: see activity 3.7.